 You can absolutely make this as a 9×13 cake if you like.
 I usually make 9×13 cakes because they are simpler and taste the same!

+If you are doing the stacked 9 inch cakes make sure you put it on a pretty cake plate.
+I love this gorgeous jade green color with this cake.
 When you’re done icing your old-fashioned coconut cake, (as soon as you’re done, don’t wait), press coconut into the sides and sprinkle it on top.

 Pretty as a picture!